Chogyal: History

 From 1642 to 1975, Sikkim was ruled by the monarchy founded by Phuntsog Namgyal, the fifth-generation descendant of Guru Tashi, a prince from the Minyak House who came to Sikkim from the Kham region of Eastern Tibet.
 Chogyal means 'righteous ruler', and was the title conferred upon Sikkim's Buddhist kings during the reign of the Namgyal Monarchy.

-The reign of the Chogyal was foretold by the patron saint of Sikkim, Guru Rinpoche.
-The 8th-century saint had predicted the rule of the kings when he arrived in the state.
 In 1642, Phuntsog Namgyal was crowned as Sikkim's first Chogyal in Yuksom.
 The crowning of the king was a great event and he was crowned by three revered lamas who arrived there from three different directions, namely the north, west, and south.